 If you live in the area of our practice, as listed below, please call in to reception to complete or pick up our application forms, or download and complete the following:

-Please take or post the completed forms back to the surgery.
+Please take the completed forms back to the surgery.
 The practice staff will enter your details on the computer.

-As it takes up to 6 - 8 weeks for your notes to be transferred from your previous GP we ask all our new patients to book in with our Health Care Assistant for a new patient medical.
+As it can take up to 6 - 8 weeks for your notes to be transferred from your previous GP we ask all our new patients to book in with our Health Care Assistant for a new patient medical.

 Our practice area includes:

 Ampthill, Clophill, Flitton, Flitwick, Greenfield, Houghton Conquest, Haynes West End, Lidlington, Maulden, Millbrook, Pulloxhill, Silsoe, Stewartby and Westoning.

 If you change your address or telephone number please inform us as soon as possible, if we need to contact you urgently it is very important that we have the correct contact number.

 If you move out of the practice area you need to register with a Doctor in your new locality.

 We are prepared to see patients who are temporary residents in the area should medical advice be required.